↑

 Gradually add the wet ingredients to the bowl of dry ingredients and combine.
 The batter will be thick – this is totally normal!

-blueberry oat muffins batter in a silver bowl over a white backdrop
+Blueberry oat muffin batter in a glass bowl on a marble backdrop

 Gently fold in the blueberries.